Need a robocall blocker? How to stop robocalls for good!

 - Pay a lawyer to create and file the dispute for you

-- Open DoNotPay through the web app or get the iOS version
+- Open DoNotPay through the web app

 - Register your number on the “Do Not Call” list through the app